-Here at the Fortified Family, we are big fans of a baby and child-led approach to feeding.
-Not only is this the most natural way to introduce your baby to solids, but it’s easier, cheaper, safer and way less stressful than spoon feeding.
+Hi!
+I’m Katie Ferraro, Registered Dietitian, infant feeding specialist and mom of 7 kids…and I’m a huge fan of a baby-led approach to feeding also called baby-led weaning.
+Not only is this the most natural way to introduce your baby to solids, but it’s easier, cheaper, safer and way less stressful than traditional spoon feeding.

-Baby led weaning is an approach to starting solid foods based on the premise that babies who feed themselves the wholesome foods provided by their parents:
+Baby-led weaning is an approach to starting solid foods based on the premise that babies who feed themselves the wholesome, age-appropriate foods provided by their parents and caregivers:

 Sounds great, right?
 A self-feeding baby?!